Categories:Cheese Cheese Appetizers Cheese Boards - Cheese Platters - Mixed Cheeses Cooking Lessons - Cooking 101

 The number of cheeses you will need (or want to have) for your party tray depends on how elaborate you wish to make it and this often depends on what occasion it is for, who your guests will be and how many of them.

-three (3) cheeses on the tray:
+Only you can decide; I almost always have thee (3) cheeses on the tray:

 The term “soft-ripened” describes those that are ripened from the outside in, very soft and even runny at room temperature.
-The most common soft-ripened ones have a white, bloomy rind that is sometimes flecked with red or brown.
+The most common soft-ripened ones have a white, bloomy rind that is sometimes flecked with red or brown .
 The rind is edible and is produced by spraying the surface with a special mold, called penicillium candidum, before the brief aging period.
 Examples include brie and camembert styles and triple crèmes.

 “Semi-soft” describes selections that have a smooth, generally, creamy interior with little or no rind.
 These are generally high in moisture content and range from very mild in flavor to very pungent.
 Examples include blue, colby, fontina styles, havarti, and Monterey Jack.
 Also, a lot of washed rinds fall into this category but are described separately below.